-I restarted woodworking a few years ago because I wanted customized furniture.
-It can be quite difficult finding the right piece to fit into a narrow Japanese apartment, not to mention finding something aesthetically suitable within a reasonable price range.
-I’ve also noticed the woodworking process to be quite therapeutic.
-It’s relaxing and slows down your mind.
+I restarted woodworking a few years ago because I wanted wooden furniture, but everything in stores I liked was prohibitively expensive.
+I thought, “I could make this!”
+And I so did.
+Now that I’ve been making furniture, I’ve noticed it’s therapeutic.
+It’s relaxing and slows down my mind.
 I’ve been increasing my basic tool collection over the last few years.
 My first major purchase was a Ryobi power drill.
-My most recent inspiring yet inexpensive addition was a Kreg Jig Mini.
-So far I’ve used it for raised garden beds, reinforcing sliding drawers, joining boards together (flat and 90º angles), etc.
+My most recent purchase was a Kreg Jig Mini.
+So far I’ve used it for raised garden beds, reinforcing sliding drawers, and joining boards together.

 My next project will be more technical and require more tools.
 I’m going to make a simple farmhouse table.
 I need an orbit sander to smooth the surfaces.
 I’m going to keep the wood’s natural color and finish it with polyurethane.

 There’s something appealing to me about using your own handmade furniture at home.
 Your piece will always look original and have its own character.
 Your pieces are also great conversation topics when you have company.